 Dr Donavan Marney: improving efficiencies within Australia's urban water networks

-Dr Donavan Marney leads the Intelligent Networks Research Stream, a research effort aimed at improving efficiencies within Australia's urban water networks through improved utilisation of emerging sensor network technologies.
+Dr Donavan Marney's research effort is aimed at improving efficiencies within Australia's urban water networks through improved utilisation of emerging sensor network technologies.

-In addition to his Stream Leader role, Donavan is leading collaborative projects on understanding the lifetime and performance of Polymer Wrap for Buried Ductile Iron Water Pipes [external link], and Buried Steel Pipes [external link] with the USA Water Research Foundation [external link], which are a part of CSIRO's Sustainable Asset Management Stream, led by Dr David Marlow; and the development of new material composites for high performance electrical cable insulation with Olex [external link].
+In addition to his team leader role, Dr Marney is leading collaborative projects on understanding the lifetime and performance of polymer wrap for buried ductile iron water pipes and buried steel pipes, and the development of new material composites for high performance electrical cable insulation.

-Donavan has been with CSIRO since 2002, and his experience has been mainly with projects in the area of materials flammability with a strong commercial focus, including:
+Dr Marney joined CSIRO in 2002.
+His experience has mainly been in the area of materials flammability with a strong commercial focus, including: